Anti-Capitalist Muslims: Manifesto

 The manifesto cites the Quran as the only source.

-Ali Shariati serves as the "chief influence" on the organization's ideology.
+Ali Shariati serves as the "chief influence" on the organisation's ideology.

 Actions and positions

-The organization took part in the demonstrations of May 1 where, like other peaceful protesters, its members were the object of police repression and were taken into police custody.

-In 2012, a spokesperson for the organization said in an interview that Turkey "must apologize" about the fate that was reserved for the Armenians, the Kurds and the Alevis.
+The organisation took part in the demonstrations of May 1 where, like other peaceful protesters, its members were the object of police repression and were taken into police custody.
+In 2012, a spokesperson for the organisation said in an interview that Turkey "must apologise" about the Ottoman massacres and the fate that was reserved for the Armenians, the Kurds, and the Alevis.